exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/which-theory-should-i-push.md

 ## Overpushing implications

 The better a theory is for [overpushing](/guide-extensions/distribution-overpushing), the more we should push it first.
 In general, this means T2, T6, T4 in that order should be pushed first.
 Custom theories are not affected by overpushing.
+Also check out the [Next Theory to Push Calculator](https://docs.google.com/spreadsheets/d/119qqxY2xuJ7xxOlnfSk-lNpcl1woEf-z/) originally by d4Nf6Bg5 which utilizes the overpush concept.

 ## Conclusions